c-frame/aframewiki/en/pages/solidjs.md

 Author: Vincent Fretin.
 Last updated: 2025-02-11.

+The final code of this tutorial is available at https://github.com/vincentfretin/my-aframe-solid-app

 You can create a [SolidJS](https://www.solidjs.com) SPA (Single Page Application) project with vite + typescript and add A-Frame and Networked-Aframe to it.

 Create the project with the following commands: